vzaffalon/checkout-api/README.md

 # checkout-api

 ### Description
-Api to show a restaurant list of products, to select products from the menu, and to create a order inserting credit card data.
+Api to show a restaurant menu with a list of items to select from a list of categories and to create a order inserting credit card data.

 ### Executing the project: